Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate

-As shown in Fig.\ref{sliding_delaygate}, the neuron at time \( t \) receives information not only from the previous hidden state \( h_{t-1} \) but also from the delayed information controlled by the corresponding delay gates.
-This can be represented by
+As shown in Fig. \ref{sliding_delaygate}, the neuron at time \( t \) receives information not only from the previous hidden state \( h_{t-1} \) but also from the delayed information controlled by the corresponding delay gates.
+This can be represented by:

-where \( d_i^{(t-i)/\tau} \) is the delay gate with an index of delay line \( (t-i)/\tau \) at time step \( i \).
-The \( \tau \) is the dilation factor that controls the smallest processing time unit.
-Since the number of delays \( n \) is a hyper-parameter, setting \( n=0 \) implies that the traditional RNN is a special case of the DMU.
-Including \( d^0_{t-1} \) indicates that this gate allows part of the information to flow back to the cell itself, not propagating into the future, which is analogous to a forget gate mechanism.
-The forget gate mechanism is employed to release internal resources by intentionally forgetting certain information at appropriate times, preventing potential challenges associated with infinite expansion\cite{gers2000learning}.
+where \( d_i^{(t-i)/\tau} \) is the delay gate output at the delay line index \( (t-i)/\tau \) for time step \( i \).
+The \( \tau \) is the delay line dilation/skipping factor that represents the temporal resolution of the delay line.

-For a more efficient implementation, we employ a sliding window memory \( m_t \in \mathbb{R}^{N \times n} \) to store the delayed information.
+For efficient implementation of the proposed delayed gate, we employ a sliding window memory \( m_t \in \mathbb{R}^{N \times n} \) to store the delayed information.
 This memory is updated at each time step as: